Brolock/OldOnes/README.md

 Important:
 DO NOT EVER touch the CardID attribute in the DataTable

-Create Socket Called WidgetSocket were you want the UI of 3D actors to attach to
+Create Socket Called WidgetSocket were the UI of 3D actors should be attached

-Cards cannot be in the hand at the start of the game they would need to be drawn

 When making a card in the DataTable that targets Cards:
 Targets Restrictions on Location and type do not need a value.
 The tags can all be gathered with the action.